superbenefit/knowledge-base/README.md

 # SuperBenefit Knowledge Base

 A local-first markdown vault for collaborative knowledge management and collective sensemaking.
+This repository serves both as a collaborative workspace and a public knowledge garden, enabling us to develop and share knowledge in ways that respect both individual thought processes and collective understanding.

 > [!IMPORTANT]
 > Much of this documentation is machine-generated, and may not be all that useful or accurate.